thomersch/openstreetmap-calendar/README.md

 documentation](https://app.swaggerhub.com/apis-docs/osmcal/osmcal-api/1.1)
 available.

-Prerequisity is *pipenv*, install it with `pip3 install pipenv`.
+A prerequisite is *pipenv*, install it with `pip3 install pipenv`.

 ## Database

 You need running Postgres database.
 There are two options:

-1. Run a Postgres database locally.
+- Run a Postgres database locally.
 For database, use:

     - database name: `osmcal`
     - user name: `osmcal`